AraBlocks/ara-util/README.md

 <a name="toHexString"></a>
 ### `util.transform.toHexString(input, [opts])`

-Prepend `0x` to a hex string for passing to Solidity contract functions.
+Converts the input to a hex string.
+Can optionally prepend `0x` for compatability with EVM.

 - `input` - `String`, `Number`, or `Buffer` to be converted
 - `opts`